 Feedback on the evaluation of the success of the front office staff in promoting other areas of the hotel is an important consideration in preparing a point-of-sale front office program.
-How can the front office manager know if the staff is using the sales techniques in which they were trained?
+How will the front office manager know if the staff is using the sales techniques in which they were trained?
 How does the front office manager determine how the staff feels about this program after the novelty wears off?
 How does the guest feel about being presented with all these alternatives?
 How financially successful is the program?
-Front office managers cannot tell exactly how effective this promotional strategy is, but they must make an effort to obtain as much feedback as possible from staff and guests.
-This information is valuable in planning future promotional ideas, incentive programs, and training programs.
-The objective for this part of the plan could be stated thus: "To develop feedback systems concerning employee performance, employee attitude, guest perception, and profitability."
+Front office managers will not be able to tell exactly how effective this promotional strategy is, but they must make an effort to obtain as much feedback from staff and guests as possible.

+This information will be very valuable in planning future promotional ideas, incentive programs, and training programs.
+The objective for this part of the plan could be stated as "to develop feedback systems concerning employee performance, employee attitude, guest perception, and profitability."